Quick Article Navigation

 What does FODMAPS stand for:

-Fermentable ~ gut bacteria ferment undigested carbohydrate to produce gases.
+Fermentable ~ gut bacteria ferment undigested carbohydrates to produce gases.

 Oligosaccharides ~ fructans found in wheat, rye, onions, garlic, and legumes.